PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 In this hypothesis, all the answer digits have been perfectly calculated by step 11.
 So why does the model retain the redundant long staircase BA calculations in step 11 to 16?
 It could just read the results from the work done in steps 8 to 11.
 Two options:
 - The model is not optimising for compactness.
 The long staircase is discovered early and it works for simple questions.
 Once the overall algorithm gives low loss consistently it stops optimising.
 - The model is not doing all the calcuations for all digits by step 11.
 Why should it?
-Maybe Hypothesis 2 is too ambitious and the model does less by step 11.
+Maybe Hypothesis 2 requires too much co-ordination between cells and the model actually achieves less by step 11.

 Time to start experimenting to get more information!

-# Experimentation 1
+# Experimentation 2

 ## Part 13A: Claim: D3.T1 is calculated at S11.L0.H1 and S12.L0.H1
 With n_digits = 5, n_layers = 2 and n_heads = 3: